-- 1. Mononucleotides, structure, terminology, biological role. - 2.
-Primary, secondary and tertiary structures of nucleic acids (peculiarities of the structure, varieties, types of stabilizing bonds). - 3.
-Nucleoprotein metabolism.
-Digestion of nucleoproteins in the gastrointestinal tract (significance, steps, enzymes). - 4.
+- 1. Nucleoprotein metabolism.
+Digestion of nucleoproteins in the gastrointestinal tract (significance, steps, enzymes). - 2.
 Degradation of purine nucleotides (reactions, uric acid as an end-product of catabolism).
-Disorders of purine metabolism (hyperuricemia and gout, urolithiasis). - 5.
+Disorders of purine metabolism (hyperuricemia and gout, urolithiasis). - 3.
 Biosynthesis of purine nucleotides de novo (sources of nitrogen and carbon of a purine ring, participation of folic acid, main intermediate products, key enzyme, regulation).
-The notion of nucleotide synthesis from free nitrogenous bases and nucleosides. - 6.
-Degradation of pyrimidine nucleotides (end products and their fate). - 7.
-Biosynthesis of pyrimidine nucleotides de novo (substrates, scheme of the process, key enzyme, regulation, role of vitamins). - 8.
+The notion of nucleotide synthesis from free nitrogenous bases and nucleosides. - 4.
+Degradation of pyrimidine nucleotides (end products and their fate). - 5.
+Biosynthesis of pyrimidine nucleotides de novo (substrates, scheme of the process, key enzyme, regulation, role of vitamins). - 6.
 Synthesis of deoxyribonucleotides.